kubeshop/botkube-docs/versioned_docs/version-0.13/installation/teams/index.md

 7. Navigate to "Configure / Branding" left-hand side menu item.
 Click to open the "Branding" section.

-8. Download BotKube icons from https://github.com/kubeshop/botkube/tree/main/branding/logos and update Branding icons.
+8. Download Botkube icons from https://github.com/kubeshop/botkube/tree/main/branding/logos and update Branding icons.

 ### Add the Bot feature to the App